Ashwin-Kalyan/HeartML/README.md

 Myocardial infarction (MI), commonly known as a heart attack, is a serious medical condition where blood flow to the heart muscle is abruptly blocked, depriving it of oxygen and nutrients.
 This blockage can cause damage or death to the heart muscle.

-We used two methods for creating the CNN that examines EKG data to determine whether a patient has myocardial infarction or not.
+I used two methods for creating the CNN that examines EKG data to determine whether a patient has myocardial infarction or not.

 The first is Tensorflow Keras.
 This uses ReLU and Sigmoid as its activation functions.